intermine/im-docs/docs/get-started/tutorial/webapp.rst

 A few features are updated via tagging as well.
 See :doc:`/webapp/index` for the full documentation on the webapp.

 This tutorial is intended to give a general idea of what you can customise in InterMine and how to do it.
 We're going to go through each section of the webapp and give step by step instructions on how to update your webapp.
-This is a very detailed overview of the webapp and should take you a few hours to complete.
+This is a detailed tutorial and should take you a few hours to complete.
 However it is not comprehensive.
 Where topics aren't covered, there are links provided for more information.
 If you have a question that you don't see answered, try searching the documentation or taking a look at the index.
 Intermine has an active developer's mailing list as well.

 .. note::

-	Prerequisites: You should have completed the previous tutorial, have a userprofile and production database and successfully deployed the webapp.
+	You should have completed the previous tutorial and have successfully deployed the webapp.

 General Layout
 ---------------------